4 Tips to Consider When Transitioning from Law Firm to In-House

 The often-elusive work-life balance is one of the main drivers pushing law firm lawyers to seek in-house positions.
 However, once seated within a company as part of its in-house legal department, legal professionals may find the work is just as demanding, or sometimes even more so, and often comes with fewer internal resources.

-In fact, a recent Axiom survey found a whopping 78% of in-house counsel feel stressed or burned out, 41% report not having enough bandwidth to address their needs, their ballooning workload, and emerging legal risks, and virtually all (99%) report that both the volume and complexity of legal matters has increased.
+In fact, a recent Axiom survey found a whopping 97% of in-house counsel feel stressed or burned out, 81% report not having enough bandwidth to address their needs, their ballooning workload, and emerging legal risks, and 96% say there are aspects of their jobs that aren't challenging or engaging.

 For Axiom lawyer Teri (who left the law firm life to focus on family), she found her first in-house role was just as demanding as her BigLaw one.
 Along with her team, Teri supported a large, rapid-growth retailer with in-person requirements and limited resources, which once more put a strain on that desire for work-life balance: “I like to work, truly, but I was working too much.”
 She goes on to debunk the idea that “going in-house is magical,” clarifying that many in-house lawyers work 50-60 hours per week: “I found myself having to outsource a lot of parenting, which I hated, and I was mentally drained.
 So, when daycare closed [due to the pandemic], I took that as a sign to step away for a bit.”